Section 14 of 22

 - When it starts to rain, the pavement can be very slippery.

 Slow down at the first sign of rain, drizzle, or snow on the road.
-This is especially true if it has been dry for some time because oil and dust on the road’s surface have not been washed away.
+This is especially true if it has been dry and hot for some time, because oil and dust on the road’s surface have not been washed away.